Program Guidelines

 - Thrive: Two (2) social, wellness, and leadership events/activities; and

-- Share: Four (4) service events/activities
+- Share: Two (2) service events/activities

 - Among Think, Thrive, and Share selections for the semester, students must incorporate one (1) diversity, equity, and inclusion event/activity that enhances an individual’s understanding of and respect for non-dominant cultures and one (1) arts and culture event/activity that contributes to their comprehension and appreciation of creative and artistic expression.